myrakrusemark/Daisy-openAI-chat/README.md

 It is worth noting that Daisy is still in development, and it can evolve significantly in terms of compatibility and functionality.
 However, the premise will always remain the same, and added capabilities will not be removed, although their functionality may change.

 ### Services
-To use Daisy, you can trigger it by saying "Daisy Daisy" or "Hey Daisy".
-It uses the following APIs for conversation processing:
+Daisy uses the following APIs for conversation processing:
   - Language model: OpenAI chatGPT
   - Speech-to-text (STT): AssemlyAI
   - Text-To-Speech(TTS): Google TTS